dark5un/dark5un.github.io/about.md

 permalink: /about/
 ---

 Nothing to see here for now.
-But keep coming.
-Might be full of surprises.
+So, stay tuned!
+I will be full of surprises.